Where to Stay Near Camp Nou for a Barcelona Match

 How to search for accommodation in Barcelona?

 I’ll be honest – I pretty much only use Booking.com.
-I’ve never had a problem with them and they have the largest accommodation database in the world.
-Occasionally I find something decent on Airbnb, but I’ve heard too many stories about hosts cancelling at the last minute, leaving people stranded.
-By comparison, in such a situation Booking.com is obligated to find you alternative accommodation.
+I’ve never had a problem with them, and they have the largest accommodation database in the world.
+Occasionally, I find something decent on Airbnb, but I haven’t found a better alternative to Booking.com.
+Below is the list of recommended places to stay.

 Budget options